 Form, queue, detail panel, embedded agent chat — generated from the BA's description, not stitched together by a developer.

-Real workflow
+Real agent

 Auto-process the routine cases, escalate the exceptions with a recommended decision and a policy citation.
 Connected to MCP, RAG, and DuckDB sources.